Bankers say big is beautiful, safe and economic

 Many so-called universal banks are being valued by stock markets at much lower than their net worth on their balance sheets, or the 'book value' of their assets.

-JPMorgan shares are trading at 0.9 times the bank's book value and Citigroup (C.N) trades on 0.7 times.
-In contrast, Wells Fargo (WFC.N), which is mostly reliant on U.S. retail and commercial banking, trades on 1.6 times its book value.
+JPMorgan shares are trading at 0.9 times the bank's book value and Citigroup trades on 0.7 times.
+In contrast, Wells Fargo, which is mostly reliant on U.S. retail and commercial banking, trades on 1.6 times its book value.

-Barclays shares trade at 0.7 times book value and Deutsche Bank trades at barely half book, whereas Lloyds Banking Group (LLOY.L), a UK focused retail bank, trades on 1.2 times.
+Barclays shares trade at 0.7 times book value and Deutsche Bank trades at barely half book, whereas Lloyds Banking Group, a UK focused retail bank, trades on 1.2 times.

 While banks went on the defensive in Davos, behind the scenes changes are afoot.